 We have a long-standing tradition of supporting non-profit organizations in our community that work to preserve our environment, build our food systems.
-This philanthropic arm of Plate & Pitchfork is dedicated to supporting organizations that are working to:
+Specifically, Plate & Pitchfork is dedicated to supporting organizations that are working to:

 - Utilize innovative ideas to eradicate hunger and malnutrition

 - Cultivate food systems that are healthy, sustainable and just